'How these curiosities would be quite forgot, did not such idle fellowes as I put them down.'

 'A great read' - Dougie Jackson, Drivetime host, Smooth Radio 105.2

-'Despite its apparently humorous format, this is a serious and extensive dictionary on all things Scottish; from Jean Redpath to Lorne sausage, from Flodden to the Corries.
+'Despite its apparently humorous format, this is a serious and extensive dictionary on all things Scottish; from Jean which to Lorne sausage, from Flodden to the Corries.
 Is particularly good on history and minutiae.
 There's a useful chapter on famous Scottish legal cases and another on literature.
 Excellent' - Royal Scottish Legion, Feb 2009

 'This is the ultimate Scottish reference book' - Waterstones Christmas catalogue, 2008